chromaway/ngcccbase/doc/exchange.md

 This step is optional, but íf you want to run the wallet as a service, you can use supervisord for this.

 Supervisord is a framework for running processes and keeping them alive.
-Supervisord runs, according to its documentation pages, on practically all systems except Windows.
-Read more about it here: http://supervisord.org .
-Supervisord runs processes that think they are running in the foreground, such as chromawallet-server.py but are in fact connected to supervisord.
-Supervisord can restart and otherwise manage chromawallet-server.py, without the need for pid files or other such things.
+Supervisord runs on practically all systems except Windows.
+You can read more about supervisord here: http://supervisord.org .
+Supervisord runs processes that think they are running in the foreground, such as chromawallet-server but are in fact connected to supervisord.
+Supervisord can start, stop and restart chromawallet-server, without the need for pid files or other such things.

 On Ubuntu, you can install supervisord easily; it is one of the packages in the usual repositories.
 It is named "supervisor":